99designs/iamy/README.md

 This code was developed by 99designs ([origin upstream](https://github.com/99designs/iamy.git)).
 Envato has created it's own fork to enable us to tailor it to our needs as it appears to not be under active development as at May 2021.

+This code is currently being maintained by Q-Branch, however this will transition to platform infrastructure shortly.
+Contributions from all parts of the company are welcomed, sing out in #github-administration for access (currently the Envato-Developers team has write access)

+NOTE: THIS IS A PUBLIC REPOSITORY, DO NOT COMMIT ANYTHING SENSITIVE

 ## How it works